damienbelveze/first_steps_zotero/first_steps_zotero.md

 # 6. collecting bibliographic references

-Since iths 6th version, Zotero encapsulates its own PDF viewer making it possible to annotate, comment a PDF or capture and extract figures out of a it.
+Since the release of the 6th version, Zotero encapsulates its own PDF viewer making it possible to annotate, comment a PDF or capture and extract figures out of a it.
-You are going to collect a PDF document in your Zotero library
+You are going to collect a PDF document in your Zotero library.

->- save [this presentation](https://digitalrepository.unm.edu/cgi/viewcontent.cgi?article=1163&context=hslic-posters-presentations) in your Zotero library
+>- Save [this presentation](https://digitalrepository.unm.edu/cgi/viewcontent.cgi?article=1163&context=hslic-posters-presentations) in your Zotero library
->- check the reference (compare it with what appears on the titlepage of the document) : what should be amended or completed ?
+>- Check the reference (compare it with what appears on the titlepage of the document) : what should be amended or completed ?
->- open the PDF by double clicking on it : highlight some text, write a comment. both actions will have **annotations** as outputs
+>- Open the PDF by double clicking on it : highlight some text, write a comment. both actions will have **annotations** as outputs

 In this case, Zotero made a request to Google Scholar and found the link to the parent citation.
 But sometimes, it won't be possible to retrieve any citation from Scholar or elsewhere.
 You will need to add it manually!